inometa/HINTS_Cancer_Project/README.md

-# Cancer Hints Project
- This is a team project that uses machine learning algorithms to study a HINTS cancer data set.
+# Title- Explain the relationship between occurrence of cancer and other factors based on machine learning algorithms.
 ## <u> Team Members </u>
 - Priti Singh
 - Pankaj Dholaniya